Canada - Mauritania Relations

 Bilateral relations between Canada and Mauritania are limited but growing, particularly in areas related to trade and security.
 In addition to cooperation within La Francophonie, Canada has partnered with Mauritania on counter-terrorism and regional security efforts, and offers support for its security sector.

-Since 2010, Canada has provided approximately $39 million in support of counter-terrorism capacity building initiatives in the Sahel region, of which Mauritania was a direct beneficiary.
-Canada co-chairs the Global Counterterrorism Forum (GCTF) Sahel working group in which Mauritania is invited to participate in the meetings and training workshops.
-Canada and Mauritania also cooperate, in the multilateral context, in NATO's Mediterranean Dialogue.
+Since 2010, Canada has provided $40 million in support of counter-terrorism capacity-building initiatives in the Sahel region, of which Mauritania is a direct beneficiary.
+Canada co-chaired the Global Counterterrorism Forum (GCTF) Sahel working group between 2011 and 2019, in which Mauritania was invited to participate in meetings and training workshops.
+Canada and Mauritania also cooperate, in the multilateral context, notably in NATO’s Mediterranean Dialogue and La Francophonie.

 Global Affairs Canada recommends anyone considering travel to Mauritania to check its travel advice and encourages travellers to register with Registration of Canadians Abroad service when outside of Canada.